crabnebula-dev/rustnation23-workshop/README.md

 This repo contains a handful or numbered snapshots (1 through 4) in the `./checkpoints` subfolder that correspond to the numbered stages on the slides.
 You can check out any of these to time-travel or skip ahead.

-There is also a `complete` checkpoint which is my take on the RSS-reader app shown at the beginning of the talk.

 ## Getting Started

 You can run the checkpoint apps by navigating into their respective subfolders and running the command: